cyew3/oneVPL-intel-gpu/doc/mediasdk-man.md

 **Description**

-This function de-allocates all allocated frames.
+This function de-allocates all allocated frames listed in `response`.
+SDK doesn't require partial or combined de-allocation.
+Only support of de-allocation of `response` obtained from `Alloc` required.

 **Return Status**